 - BSc Minerals Management.

-See the IQ website for a list of relevant quarrying, technical and administrative qualifications.
+See the IQ website for a list of relevant short courses and qualifications, in a mixture of technical and administrative topics, including skills in management and leadership.

 Entry without a degree is possible for those with experience and relevant safety, health and environmental (SHE) qualifications.